dancingmadman2/optimal_router_placement/README.md

 - `calculate_fitness`: Determines the fitness of a solution based on coverage and connectivity.
 - `move_fireflies`: Updates the positions of fireflies (solutions) based on their attractiveness.

-The Firefly Optimization Algorithm (FA), as applied in the paper "Placement optimization of wireless mesh routers using the firefly optimization algorithm", is inspired by the flashing and communication behavior of fireflies.
-In this algorithm, the attractiveness between fireflies plays a crucial role.
-Let's explore the formulas and explanations for attractiveness and distance as presented in the paper:

 ### Distance Calculation
 The distance between any two fireflies i and j is calculated using the Euclidean distance formula.
 This is represented as: